Stuck indoors and there’s not a lot of room to swing a cat let alone a kettlebell?

 Oddly, but like the exercise ball using the suspension trainer challenges your balance during the workouts which give an added benefit through the engagement of fine muscles, tendons and ligaments.

 TRX training can be a fun activity easily adaptable for kids and adults, in fact, the whole household.
 It just needs a little research into all the creative ways of using the suspension gadget.
 Here are some ideas.

-All-in-all a suspension trainer kit can an awesome workout ally.
+All-in-all a suspension trainer kit can be an awesome workout ally.
 We think the original TRX Suspension Trainer is the best.